Finance educated, mountain and glacier loving, imaginary ski extraordinary and current resident of Reykjavik.

-Driving the Golden Circle is a great opportunity to explore local food and other activities along the way.
+Driving Iceland’s Golden Circle is an excellent opportunity to explore local food and other activities along the way.
 Here are some of my favorite foodie stops along the famous route.
 Make sure you don't miss out!

 The total route is 237 km (147 miles) long and, non-stop, can be driven in just over three hours.
-However, you’ll definitely want to stop to experience both the breathtaking views and amazing food.
+However, you’ll definitely want to stop and experience both the breathtaking views and fantastic food.
+So, even if you are going for a one-day trip to the Golden Circle, there are plenty of stops to surprise you.

 Without any further ado, let’s explore the best cafés and restaurants along the Golden Circle.